cortiz/prawn-rails/README.markdown

 ## ToDos

-1. Add Default Configuration
-2. Add per-render Configuration
+1. Add per-render Configuration
-3. Simple Html to PDF ?
+2. Simple Html to PDF ?
-4. Any Other requested
+3. Any Other requested

 ## Dev Notes